Colleges by Location

 Student Population Gender Ratio

-The student body is coeducational, with 19,331 male and 24,638 female full-time students in 2022, which speaks volumes for gender equality at this institution.
-This school had 5,818 full-time graduate male and 6,577 full-time graduate female students at this school.
+The student body is coeducational, with 20,532 male and 25,286 female full-time students in 2025, which is indicative of the value gender equality has at this school.

 Student Population Diversity

-This school had 3,771 Asian students and 1,702 Afro-American students in 2022.
-8,105 students at this school declared as Hispanic/Latino and 1,613 identified with more than one race.
-The school also had 14 students who declared as Native Hawaiian or other Pacific Islander, as well as 20 American Indian or Alaska Native students.
-There were also 591 students whose ethnicity is unknown.
+In 2025, out of the total number of students enrolled at the institution, the number of Asian students was 4,426, while the number of Black American students was 1,722.
+8,779 undergraduates at this school identified as Hispanic/Latino and 1,780 as multirace.
+The school also had 19 students who declared as Native Hawaiian or other Pacific Islander, as well as 19 American Indian or Alaska Native students.
+There were also 557 students whose ethnicity is unknown.

 Cost

-The financial aspect is one of the most important things to consider before applying to any college or university.
-Here are some details you should know about the expenses at University of Florida that the majority of students face.
+One of the most crucial things to take into consideration when applying to any college or university is the financial component.
+Here are some details you should know about the cost of attendance for University of Florida.

 Tuition and Fees

-If you are an area resident, your tuition was $4,477.
+Tuition fees for area resident were $4,477, as reported by public county or municipal institutions.
 For out-of-state students, tuition fees amounted to $25,694.
-For international students, tuition fees at this school stood at $25,694, as well.
-Full-time students in 2022 needed to pay additional fees in the amount of $1,904.
+For the students coming from abroad, tuition at this school was $25,694, as well.
+Full-time students in 2025 were obliged to pay additional fees in the amount of $1,904.

 Books and Supplies